 There are two ways you can increase your retirement benefits within the Local Government Pension Scheme (LGPS):

-- Additional Pension Contributions (APCs) – Regular contributions or lump sum payments to buy extra amounts of pension (up to a maximum of £6,822).
+- Additional Pension Contributions (APCs) – Regular contributions or lump sum payments to buy extra amounts of pension (limited to £6,822 additional pension, from April 2018).

 - Additional Voluntary Contributions (AVCs) – Pay additional contributions to buy an annuity, increase your tax-free lump sum or both making contributions into pension saving can be a cost effective way of increasing your retirement benefits as they qualify for immediate tax-relief through your employer's PAYE system